ificiana/escape/README.md

 * The controls
 * What there is to see in the game
 * Copyright attributions (eg. CC-BY resources you have used)

+# Guidelines
+* Work in the `dev` branch before merging into the `main`
+* Rebase your work before pushing, try to keep the git history clean
+* Don't push directly to any branch, do a PR